-- Study groups are issue-oriented 2-hour sessions with a maximum of 8 participants, including chair, co-chair, and moderator.
-Examples are topics relating to ethics or policy matters.
-Study groups should focus on discussion of a clearly articulated set of questions or problems in the field. - Study groups are informal with more audience participation than panels.
+- ❖ Study groups are issue-oriented 2-hour sessions with a maximum of 8 participants, including chair, co-chair, and moderator.
+Examples are timely and focused topics that can be used to resolve a controversy or debate in the field or may be related to ethics or policy matters.
+Study groups should focus on discussion of a clearly articulated set of questions or problems in the field that will engage the audience in discussion over differing perspectives. - ❖ Study groups are informal with more audience participation than panels.
 Individual participants do not have a set time to speak, but rather talk informally among themselves with the audience.
-To foster this atmosphere, it is strongly recommended that each participant utilize no more than 3 slides.
-Chairs are encouraged to include diverse panel participants that can address questions from multiple viewpoints. - Study groups must be chaired by an ACNP member, to include all categories of membership (Associate Member, Member, Fellow, Emeritus). - There is a limit of 3200 characters for the text of the abstract submission.
-This includes title (250 characters) and proposal body (2950 characters), not including spaces. - The College requires all clinical trials to be registered in a public registry prior to submission.
-For more information, please reference the official statement. - All materials submitted for presentation at the 2023 ACNP Annual Meeting will be published in NPP and should be original and not previously published.
-Following publication authors may reuse their work with the sole requirements of full citation and link to the original publication online. - Study Groups will be scheduled on the assumption that all participants agree to be available on all days of the Annual Meeting.
+To foster this atmosphere, it is strongly recommended that each participant use no more than 3 slides, or no slides at all, and should NOT be a substitute for a scientific talk.
+Chairs are encouraged to include diverse panel participants that can address questions from multiple viewpoints. - ❖ Study groups must be chaired by an ACNP member and should include different categories of membership (Associate Member, Member, Fellow, Emeritus). - The Program Committee encourages Study Group proposals to include a broad slate of participants (e.g., geographical location, career level, and background).
+A justification is required for proposals in which broad participation is not included. - ❖ An individual cannot be listed as a presenter or participant on more than 1 submitted proposal (mini panel, panel, or study group) per year and cannot be listed for more than 2 total roles (chair, co-chair or presenter/participant).
+This year the maximum does include participation in study groups.
+It is incumbent on the individual to know their potential roles on submitted proposals.
+If an individual is listed on more than 2 total roles at the time of the submission deadline, the proposals will not be reviewed.
+ACNP staff will not be responsible for contacting individuals to clarify which panel they elect to participate on. - There is a limit of 3200 characters for the text of the abstract submission.
+This includes title (250 characters) and proposal body (2950 characters), not including spaces.

+- ❖ The College requires all clinical trials to be registered in a public registry prior to submission.
+For more information, please reference the official statement. - ❖ All materials submitted for presentation at the January 2026 ACNP Annual Meeting will be published in NPP and should be original and not previously published.
+Following publication authors may reuse their work with the sole requirements of full citation and link to the original publication online. - ❖ Study Groups will be scheduled on the assumption that all participants agree to be available on all days of the Annual Meeting.
 Chairs of proposed sessions should verify that their participants will be available at all times throughout the meeting.
-The Executive Office will make every effort to not schedule any presenters on the last day if they presented on the last day the previous year. - ✤ A maximum of \$4,000 will be available to support travel for non-member participant and associate member expenses.
-No honoraria can be paid from these funds.

-- ✤ Non-member participants who received financial support for participation for the 2022 Annual Meeting are not eligible to receive financial support in 2023.
-Chairs must inform non-members of this policy. - Registration fees are waived for non-member participants and associate members, but they must still register for the meeting. - Audiovisual equipment available for every study group: laptop, LCD projector, laser pointer, podium, and microphone. - Click here for a sample abstract.
+The Executive Office will make every effort to not schedule any presenters on the last day if they presented on the last day the previous year. - ❖ A maximum of \$4,000 will be available to support travel for non-member participant and associate member expenses.
+No honoraria can be paid from these funds. - ❖ Non-member participants who received financial support for participation for the 2024 Annual Meeting are not eligible to receive financial support in 2026.
+Chairs must inform non-members of this policy. - Registration fees are waived for non-member participants and associate members, but they must still register for the meeting. - ❖ Audiovisual equipment available for every study group: laptop, LCD projector, laser pointer, podium, and microphone. - Click here for a sample abstract.